grodansparadis/vscp-doc-spec/vscp_register_abstraction_model.md

  | 165/0xA6-207/0xCF | —         | Reserved for future use.
 Return  |
  | 208/0xD0-223/0xDF | Read Only   | VSCP_STD_REGISTER_GUID<br /> 128-bit (16-byte) globally unique ID (GUID) identifier for the device.
 This identifier uniquely identifies the device throughout the world and can give additional information on where driver and driver information can be found for the device.
 MSB for the identifier is stored first (in 0xD0). |
  | 224/0xE0-255/0xFF | Read Only   | VSCP_STD_REGISTER_DEVICE_URL<br />Module Description File URL.
 A zero terminates the ASCII string if not exactly 32 bytes long.
 The URL points to a file that gives further information about where drivers for different environments are located.
 Can be returned as a zero string for devices with low memory.
 For a node with an embedded MDF return a zero string.
 The CLASS1.PROTOCOL, Type=34/35 can then be used to get the information if available. |

+ **Important**: The page select registers (0x92 and 0x93) are used to select the page for the lower 128 bytes of the register space (0x00-0x7F) for level I devices.
+It is important that an application that uses the page functionality switch back to page 0x00 when its ready.
+Applications can use the page registers as a mutex which is signaled when not zero.
+Best is to use the paged register read commands and write commands when working with paged registers as there read/write operations will be atomic.
+This is a must where several clients can access the same device at the same time.

 #### User ID